 - Avoid store-bought mouthwash.
 See the section called “Mouth dryness” to learn how to make a gentle mouth rinse.

 - Eat foods that are soft, smooth, and high in calories and protein.
-Refrigerated soft foods, such as ice cream, applesauce, puddings, and yogurt, are helpful because cold helps to control bleeding.
+Refrigerated soft foods, such as ice cream, applesauce, puddings, and yogurt, can help because cold helps to slow the bleeding.

 - Puree hard foods, such as apples, pears, etc., in the blender.